Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 What this deploys

-The pipeline provisions MongoDB Atlas (primary database), Azure Document DB (MongoDB) (reporting) and updates your existing Azure resources (Function App, Key Vault, Storage Accounts, etc.) in place.
-They will not be recreated or deleted.
+The pipeline deploys the selected main Mongo-compatible provider (Atlas or AzureDocumentDb), provisions the Azure SQL replica, and updates existing Azure resources (Function App, Key Vault, Storage Accounts, etc.) in place.
+Existing resources are updated, not recreated.

 After close performance testing with Microsoft, we recommend a Microsoft-managed configuration step for Azure DocumentDB that must be enabled as part of provisioning to activate performance patch to increase cluster performance and prevent cluster degradation under Power BI data load.
 The patch is currently being deployed by Microsoft globally, but it's not guaranteed that it will be activated on the provisioned instance.

-Secondary replica and migration performance
+Replica and migration performance

 Performance patch for Azure Document DB instance